Planning a big project in Seattle and need a dumpster on the street? Don’t just drop it and hope for the best.

 How long can a dumpster be on the street in Seattle?

-In Seattle, dumpsters on the street usually need a permit and are typically allowed for up to 30 days.
-You can extend this by applying for a permit extension from the city.
+In Seattle, dumpsters on the street typically need a permit and can remain in place for up to 30 days.
+Ultimate Dumpsters can assist with securing the necessary extension if your project runs longer.

 Key Takeaways